Dharunika2301/Text-Generator/README.md

 python app.py
 ```

-## Hugging Face Space notes
+## Hugging Face Spaces note

-Make sure `app_file: app.py` matches your actual file name, and keep the YAML block at the very top of the README.
-Hugging Face Spaces reads this metadata directly from `README.md` [web:42][web:44].
+This Space is configured as a Docker Space, so the app should listen on port 7860 and use `app.py` as the main file.

 ## Example prompt